Here I will do my first review – Pro-Ject Debut Carbon Evo Review.

 This is not a “you must do this at all costs” upgrade; the performance of the 2M Red in this context is pretty good, but it’s simple to do and extracts more performance from the turntable as a whole.

-Pro-Ject Debut Carbon Evo Video Review
+Pro-Ject Debut Carbon EVO Video Review

 Final Verdict